asunapg/scarval/docs/How-to-deploy.md

 ```

 If the feature was enabled successfully, when you create a new app with Spinnaker, you will see
-a "Chaos Monkey: Enabled" checkbox in the "New Application" modal dialog.
+a "scarval: Enabled" checkbox in the "New Application" modal dialog.
 If it
 does not appear, you may need to deploy a more recent version of Spinnaker.

 ![new-app](new-app.png "new application dialog")